Te Wānanga o Aotearoa: Student demographics and achievement

-In 2010, more than 35,000 students studied at Te Wānanga o Aotearoa.
-Of these students, 18,020 (50.1%) indicated they had Māori whakapapa (ancestry) and 3,702 (10.3%) indicated Pasifika origins.
-Sixty-eight per cent of students were women and 52% were older than 40 years of age.
+In 2010, 35,991 students studied at Te Wānanga o Aotearoa.
+Of these, 18,020 (50.1%) indicated Māori whakapapa and 3,702 (10.3%) indicated Pasifika origins.
+Sixty-eight per cent of students were women and 52% were over 40.

-Thirty-eight per cent of students enrolling at Te Wānanga o Aotearoa in 2010 did not have any qualification and 30% were unemployed just prior to enrolling.
-Students continued to record high levels of student satisfaction during 2010.
-Most notably, 91% of students across the country were 'very satisfied' or 'satisfied' with their tutor and 90% of students were 'very satisfied' or 'satisfied' with their learning environment.
-Students also recorded high levels of satisfaction with the quality of learning resources, their programmes and the quality of facilities on their campus.
+Thirty-eight per cent of enrolling students in 2010 had no qualifications and 30% were unemployed.
+Student satisfaction was high in 2010, with 91% satisfied with their tutor and 90% satisfied with their learning environment.
+Satisfaction was also high with learning resources, programmes, and facilities.

-In 2010, Te Wānanga o Aotearoa achieved an overall programme graduation rate of 70%, and course completion and retention rates of 78% and 81% respectively.
+In 2010, Te Wānanga o Aotearoa's overall programme graduation rate was 70%, with course completion and retention rates of 78% and 81% respectively.

 Initiatives

 Mātātahi Mataora

-During the 25 years since its foundation, Te Wānanga o Aotearoa has been catering for an increasingly more mature student group as the organisation's reputation for delivering inclusive and engaging adult education has spread.
-While remaining committed to providing educational opportunities for its mature students, the organisation is now returning to its roots.
+Te Wānanga o Aotearoa has increasingly catered to mature students as its reputation for inclusive adult education has grown.
+While continuing this commitment, the organisation is also focusing on youth.

-In reaction to high youth unemployment in New Zealand, Te Wānanga o Aotearoa introduced a range of new youth initiatives to help young people transition from the secondary education system into tertiary education.
-Initiatives include the provision of full-time youth learning facilities and day courses for those enrolled in mainstream secondary schools.
+In response to high youth unemployment, Te Wānanga o Aotearoa introduced youth initiatives to ease the transition from secondary to tertiary education.
+These include full-time youth learning facilities and day courses for those in mainstream secondary schools.

 Open Wānanga

-Open Wānanga, a wholly owned subsidiary of Te Wānanga o Aotearoa, provides home-based learning to students throughout New Zealand whose circumstances prevent them from attending on-site classes.
-The most popular subject areas for students studying through Open Wānanga were Māori history and knowledge and English language.

-Open Wānanga was folded back into Te Wānanga o Aotearoa in 2015.
+Open Wānanga, formerly a subsidiary, provided home-based learning.
+Popular subjects included Māori history and knowledge and English language.
+It was reintegrated into Te Wānanga o Aotearoa in 2015.